Skip to main content

 Dr. Tari has over 19 years of experience in early stage drug discovery in both industry and academia.
 He has led a number of discovery programs and is an author or inventor on over 50 publications and patents.
 Previous to Cidara, Dr. Tari held positions of increasing responsibility at Trius Therapeutics from 2007 until its acquisition by Cubist Pharmaceuticals in 2013.
 At Trius, Dr. Tari led the efforts to generate and advance a novel class of dual-targeting broad spectrum antibacterial agents.
 Prior to Trius, Dr. Tari was a co-founder and Director of Structural Biology from 2003 to 2007 at ActiveSight Inc., where he led all research efforts in inflammation and oncology.
 From 2001 until 2003, Dr. Tari was a member of the scientific staff during the start-up phase of Syrrx Inc., where he participated in the design and development of the first industrial high-throughput structural genomics platform that aided in the discovery of Alogliptin, subsequently approved for the treatment of type II diabetes.
 Previous to his career in industry, Dr. Tari held an academic position as an Alberta Heritage Foundation Scholar for Medical Research at the University of Calgary, where he conducted research focused on antibiotic discovery.
 Dr. Tari holds a B.Sc. in Chemistry, and a Ph.D. in Chemistry and Structural Biology from the University of Manitoba.

-Chief Operating Officer and Chief Legal Officer
+Chief Operating Officer

 Shane Ward

-Mr. Ward is a licensed attorney and public company executive with more than 25 years of experience in diverse biopharmaceutical industry settings.
-As Cidara’s Chief Operating Officer and Chief Legal Officer, he is responsible for the company’s legal, compliance, and corporate governance functions.
-Prior to joining us, Mr. Ward was Chief Legal and Strategy Officer for Bellicum Pharmaceuticals, a clinical-stage cell therapy company.
-He previously held legal and operational leadership roles with commercial and development-stage biotechnology companies including Gilead Sciences, Human Genome Sciences, and Versartis.
+Mr. Ward joined Cidara in 2021 as Chief Legal Officer and was appointed Chief Operating Officer in 2022.
+He has more than 25 years of biopharmaceutical industry legal, operations, strategy, and finance experience.
+In his current role, he is responsible for a range of Cidara's corporate functions including Legal, IP, Healthcare Compliance, Technical Operations, Quality, and IT.
+As Corporate Secretary, he also coordinates board and committee activities and oversees corporate governance.
+Prior to joining us, Mr. Ward was Chief Legal and Strategy Officer for Bellicum Pharmaceuticals, a clinical-stage cell therapy company developing controllable CAR-T products for the treatment of solid tumor cancers.
+He previously held leadership roles with commercial and development-stage biotechnology and pharmaceutical companies including Gilead Sciences, Human Genome Sciences, Dynavax, and Abbott.
 He began his legal career in the FDA regulatory practice group of Sidley Austin, an international law firm.
-Mr. Ward holds a J.D. from the Georgetown University Law Center and a B.A. from the University of Virginia.
+Mr. Ward holds an M.B.A. from Cornell University, a J.D. from Georgetown University, and a B.A. from the University of Virginia.

 Board of Directors